-Human Resources, Oakley Hall 740.753.7041
+Career Services, Light Hall 740.753.6120

 Two employment programs exist on campus: Federal Work Study and Part-Time employment.
 Participation in the programs is similar in that both are coordinated by Career Services.
-Students interested in working are encouraged to visit the Unicohand Career Services Center in John Light the website at www.hocking.edu/studentemployment to see what opportunities are available.
+Students interested in working are encouraged to visit the the University and Career Services Center in John Light the website at www.hocking.edu/studentemployment to see what opportunities are available.